Worklytics/psoxy/infra/examples/aws-hris/README.md

 # aws-hris

 This example provisions psoxy as an AWS Lambda that pseudonomizies HRIS files.
-The source file is dropped in a bucket and result will appear in other bucket.
+The source file is dropped in a *import bucket* and result will appear in *processed bucket*.

 ## Authentication